Azure-GOT/Downloading-Files/Use Cases/Virtual Network - VNet Peering.md

 - You should have two virtual netwoks created in azure for VNet peering

-> Note: If the virtual networks are in different regions, the VNet peering will work.
+> Note: The VNet peering will work across different subscription and across regions.

 - Go to any one of the virtual network, under **Settings** click on **Peering**
 - The existing peering should be available there, if there is not any click on **+ Add**